tamglaeser/tamglaeser.github.io/books.md

 - _Twenty Love Poems and a Song of Despair_ by Pablo Neruda
 - _Death in Venice_ by Thomas Mann, translated by Stanley Appelbaum
 - _Le Petit Prince_ de Antoine de Saint-Exupéry
+- _The House of the Spirits_ by Isabel Allende